rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    Calculates the mean resultant vector of a boundary map in egocentric coordinates

-   See Hinman et al., 2019 for more details

    :param ego_boundary_map: The egocentric boundary map
    :type ego_boundary_map: np.ndarray

    :returns: The mean resultant vector of the egocentric boundary map
    :rtype: float

+   .. rubric:: Notes

+   See Hinman et al., 2019 for more details